 “Four flights a day to Hong Kong is a tremendous route.
 And we have Joe Malone, La Mer and other high-end luxury brands like Ferragamo and Bulgari.
 We are really targeting that consumer base.

 “We have a great new partner moving into the terminal.
-Cathay is new business that is not only going to isjfkt8chanelbenefit us, American Airlines, and Westfield, but is going to benefit Cathay Pacific because their passenger is getting a complete luxury experience.
+Cathay is new business that is not only going to benefit us, American Airlines, and Westfield, but is going to benefit Cathay Pacific because their passenger is getting a complete luxury experience.
 The consumer is used to seeing certain worldwide brands and we are able to offer them from all categories.”

 ‘It is perfect timing,” says Greenbaum.
 “All the boutiques and stores will be open for the first Cathay Pacific flights in January.”